The Investment Fiduciary

 The value of a stock is its dividend stream.
 (Also see Dividends to rescue in a “Great Depression”.)
 So far in this bear market, the S&P 500 has tumbled close to 50%.
 Does that mean dividends will fall by 50% … permanently?!

-During the Great Depression, the S&P 500 fell by more than 80%, and yet the discounted value of subsequent dividend stream barely declined (See Chart).
+During the Great Depression, the S&P 500 fell by more than 80%, and yet the discounted value of the subsequent dividend stream barely declined (See Chart).
 In fact, the detrended value of the S&P 500 dividend stream was fairly stable throughout history while the index itself gyrated wildly.
 This led Yale Professor Robert Shiller to conclude:

 Stock prices move too much to be justified by subsequent changes in dividends.